oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 # Snapshot Engine

-A Helm chart for creating Tezos filesystem artifacts for faster node sync.
+A Helm chart for creating Tezos snapshots and tarballs for faster node sync, all in kubernetes, and deploy them to a bucket with an optional static website.

 Check out [xtz-shots.io](xtz-shots.io) for an example.

 - [Snapshot Engine](#snapshot-engine)
   - [What is it?](#what-is-it)